 Single Boiler (SB) Espresso Machines

-They have, as the name suggests a single boiler.
+They have, as the name suggests, a single boiler.
 Their function is simple.
-They same boiler is used to heat your water is the same boiler that is used to heat the water required to steam your milk.
+The same boiler is used to heat your water is the same boiler that is used to heat the water required to steam your milk.
 The single boiler espresso machine that can perform both functions are called single boiler dual use (SB/DU).

 Still, only being able to do one at a time is very inconvenient in your execution of espresso pull and your milk frothing process being operated one after the other.

-Also, the milk frothing process is spoilt as the wands on this type of machine is prone to water leaking from it and into your milk.
+Also, the milk frothing process is spoiled as the wands on this type of machine are prone to water leaking from it and into your milk.

 Dual Boiler (DB) Espresso Machine